DevWorxCo/nifi-starter/README.md

 mvn initialize -Pinstall-start-nifi
 ```

-That will extract the Nifi binaries, deploy the Python scripts, initialise the default flow and start up Nifi. *Please Note* - you will need to ensure you have nothing running on port 8080 (as Nifi will attempt to listen on it).
+That will extract the Nifi binaries, deploy the Python scripts, initialise the default flow and start up Nifi. *Please Note* - you will need to ensure you have nothing running on port 8443 (as Nifi will attempt to listen on it).

 ### Step (3)

-That's it - after waiting a few seconds (takes around 13 seconds on my machine - you can verify by tailing the `nifi-deployed/nifi-1.15.3/logs/nifi-app.log` file) you are now ready to open the browser and inspect the flow - http://localhost:8080/nifi/ :
+That's it - after waiting a few seconds (takes around 13 seconds on my machine - you can verify by tailing the `nifi-deployed/nifi-1.15.3/logs/nifi-app.log` file) you are now ready to open the browser and inspect the flow - https://localhost:8443/nifi/ :

+---
+**NOTE**

+Nifi will generate its own self-signed certificate upon startup.
+Therefore, when you open the above-mentioned URL, you will be prompted to accept the self-signed certificate.

+In addition, you will be prompted for a username and password.
+As part of the initialization steps we set the following username and password:

+**Username:** admin

+**Password:** nifi-starter

+For more information have a look at the `install-apache-nifi.xml` file.

+---

 ![Alt text](Nifi-Flow-Screenshot.png?raw=true "Nifi Flow Screenshot")